Summer Financial Aid

 Non-degree seeking students are not eligible to receive federal financial aid.
 However, if you are a graduate non-degree seeking student, you are able to submit the Graduate Non-Degree Seeking Federal Financial Aid Petition to be considered for federal financial aid.
 If approved, you will be notified of your summer aid eligibility in a separate email.

-An overaward occurs when the financial aid you are offered exceeds your cost of attendance or if the amount of need-based aid you were offered exceeds your Expected Family Contribution (EFC).
+An overaward occurs when the financial aid you are offered exceeds your cost of attendance or if the amount of need-based aid you were offered exceeds your calculated Student Aid Index (SAI).

 You may be able to clear your overaward by: